create3000/x_ite/docs/_posts/components/Geometry3D/IndexedFaceSet.md

 - If normalPerVertex='false' then one index is provided for each polygon defined by the coordIndex array.
 No sentinel -1 values are included.
 - If normalPerVertex='true' then a matching set of indices is provided, each separated by sentinel -1, that exactly corresponds to individual values in the coordIndex array polygon definitions.
 - If no child [Normal](/x_ite/components/rendering/normal/) node is provided, the X3D browser shall automatically generate normals, using creaseAngle to determine smoothed shading across shared vertices.
+Interchange profile
-Interchange profile hint: this field may be ignored, applying the default value regardless.
+- This field may be ignored, applying the default value regardless.

 #### Warning